dtonhofer/MunicipalitiesOfLuxembourg/README.md

 The polygons for these are a bit inexact though (see below).

 The geometry data is based on an OpenStreetMap (OSM) extract.
 No databases other than OpenStreetMap have been used in the compilation.
+Data is therefore available under [Open Data Commons Open Database License (ODbL) 1.0](http://opendatacommons.org/licenses/odbl/).

+Data has been created for a [Q-LEAP S.A.](http://www.q-leap.eu/) project.

 The format used is [Geography Markup Language](http://en.wikipedia.org/wiki/Geography_Markup_Language), which can be read and processed by [OpenJUMP GIS](http://www.openjump.org/).